easysmsgr/plugin-easysms-playsms/INSTALL.md

 You will need an installed and working playSMS, and assumed your playSMS is installed with these setups:

 - Your playSMS web files is in `/var/www/html/playsms`
-- Your playSMS database is `playsms`
-- Your playSMS database username is `root`
-- You access the database, you know the password

 Follow below steps in order: